- Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance after an accident in Arizona

-Geico has the lowest rates after an accident at $2,029.
-Travelers also has affordable rates at $2,119.
+GEICO has the lowest average rates after an accident at $2,029 a year.
+Travelers also offers affordable rates, averaging $2,119 per year.

 Company | Average annual premium for clean record | Annual premium for one at-fault accident | Annual premium for multiple accident |